dgdecorso/m431_ap24a_website-game/INFORMING.md

 <p> In Excel, we did all of our tables. </p>
 <li>"GitHub ist ein Onlinedienst zur Softwareentwicklung und Versionsverwaltung für Softwareprojekte auf Git-Basis." - Wikipedia</li>

+#### VS CODE
+<p>To programm the website we used VS code</p>
+<li>"Visual Studio Code combines the simplicity of a source code editor with powerful developer tooling, like IntelliSense code completion and debugging." - VS code</li>

 <hr>

 ## Resources